rikka-chunibyo/HIDPi/README.md

 ```sh
 sudo python3 HIDPi_Setup.py
 ```
+That's all!
+Take a look at Usage for an example on how to use HIDPi

 ### Casual
 Or if you want to go through it yourself (you may have to run `sudo apt upgrade -y` after `sudo apt update`)